fivetran/dbt_microsoft_ads_source/models/docs.md

 The name of the goal you set for the conversions you want, meaning actions customers take after clicking your ad.
 {% enddocs %}

+{% docs location_id %}
+The Microsoft Advertising identifier of the location where the user was physically located when they clicked the ad.
+{% enddocs %}

 {% docs location_type %}
 The location type used to deliver ads.
 Values include "Physical location" and "Location of interest".